P–n junction: History

+The invention of the p–n junction is usually attributed to American physicist Russell Ohl of Bell Laboratories in 1939.
+Two years later (1941), Vadim Lashkaryov reported discovery of p–n junctions in Cu2O and silver sulphide photocells and selenium rectifiers.
+The modern theory of p–n junctions was elucidated by William Shockley in his classic work Electrons and Holes in Semiconductors (1950).

 Properties

-The p–n junction possesses a useful property for modern semiconductor electronics.
-A p-doped semiconductor is relatively conductive.
-The same is true of an n-doped semiconductor, but the junction between them can become depleted of charge carriers, and hence non-conductive, depending on the relative voltages of the two semiconductor regions.
-By manipulating this non-conductive layer, p–n junctions are commonly used as diodes: circuit elements that allow a flow of electricity in one direction but not in the other (opposite) direction.
+A p-doped semiconductor (that is, one where impurities such as Boron are introduced into its crystal lattice) is relatively conductive.
+The same is true of an n-doped semiconductor, but the junction between them—the boundary where the p-doped and n-doped semiconductor materials meet—can become depleted of charge carriers such as electrons, depending on the relative voltages of the two semiconductor regions.

+By manipulating the flow of charge carriers across this depleted layer, p–n junctions can be used as diodes: circuit elements that allow a flow of electricity in one direction but not in the opposite direction.
+This property makes the p–n junction extremely useful in modern semiconductor electronics.

 Bias is the application of a voltage relative to a p–n junction region: